Quantile spectral processes: Asymptotic analysis and inference: Conclusions

 \section{Conclusions}

 Spectral analysis for the past fifty years has been a major tool in the analysis of time series.
-Being essentially covariance-based, however, classical $L^2$-spectral methods have obvious limitations---for instance (see Figures~\ref{fig:L2Spectra} and~\ref{fig:CopulaSpectra}), they cannot discriminate between QAR or ARCH and white noise processes.
+Being essentially covariance-based, however, classical $L^2$-spectral methods have obvious limitations, for instance (see Figures~\ref{figL2Spectra} and~\ref{figCopulaSpectra}), they cannot discriminate between QAR or ARCH and white noise processes.
 Quantile-related spectral concepts have been proposed, which palliate those limitations.
 Only quite incomplete asymptotic distributional results, however, have been available in the literature for the consistent estimation of such concepts, which so far has precluded most practical applications.

-In this paper, we provide (Theorem~\ref{thm:AsympDensityRankEstimator}), in the very strong form of convergence to a Gaussian process, such asymptotic results for the smoothed copula rank-based periodogram process.
-That rank-based periodogram is the generalization \citep{DetteEtAl2013} of the copula rank periodograms proposed by \cite{Hagemann2013}.
-Theorem~\ref{thm:AsympDensityRankEstimator} was used to construct confidence intervals.
-A simulation study was conducted using the \proglang{R} package \pkg{quantspec}~\citep{Kley2014,Kley2014a}.
+In this paper, we provide (Theorem~\ref {thmAsympDensityRankEstimator}), in the very strong form of convergence to a Gaussian process, such asymptotic results for the smoothed copula rank-based periodogram process.
+That rank-based periodogram is the generalization (Dette \textit{et~al.} \cite{DetteEtAl2013}) of the copula rank periodograms proposed by Hagemann \cite {Hagemann2013}.
+Theorem~\ref {thmAsympDensityRankEstimator} was used to construct confidence intervals.
+A simulation study was conducted using the \proglang{R} package \pkg{quantspec} (Kley \cite{Kley2014,Kley2014a}).

 Being copula- or rank-based, our spectral concepts furthermore are invariant under monotone increasing continuous marginal transformations of the data, and are likely to enjoy appealing robustness features their traditional $L^2$-counterparts are severely lacking.
-Another application is in the asymptotic behavior of the spectra associated with more classical rank-based autocorrelation coefficients, such as the Spearman, Gini, or Blomqvist spectra.
+Another application is in the asymptotic behavior of the spectra associated with more classical rank-based autocorrelation coefficients, such as the Spearman, Gini or Blomqvist spectra.